 - We can assist you by providing a skills assessment to prove your skills are suitable for a skilled migration visa

-- To get started, you will need to complete a pre-application to prove your competency and formal education
+- To get started, you will need to submit an application form to prove your competency and formal education

 What is a skills assessment?